Ted: What do you mean?

 - In one episode of All in the Family, Edith reveals to her daughter Gloria that Archie actually wanted a son.
 The entire time Edith was pregnant, Archie told her "keep thinking 'boy', 'boy'!"
 So the entire time she was pregnant, Edith kept thinking "Boy, boy, boy do I want a girl!"

 - In The Big Bang Theory, Penny's father wanted a son, which made her psychologically damaged.
 At least that's what Beverly thinks.

 - In iCarly, Carly tells Freddie to put something in his jewelry box, causing everybody to start snickering.
 Freddie then angrily mentions that his mom wanted a daughter.

-- Megan Reeves of NUMB3RS suggests at one point that this is the root of many of her issues with her father.
+- Megan Reeves of NUMB3RS indicates at one point that this is the root of many of her issues with her father.
 He had three daughters already and the fourth pregnancy was his last chance to have a son.
 Megan suggests that she tried to be the next best thing to gain his approval, but the issues between them eventually escalated to the point where she ran away from home.

 - In Law & Order: Criminal Intent, serial killer Jo Gage tells Goren that her father, a criminal profiler and Goren's mentor, wanted a son and didn't know what to do with a daughter; she even says that he was more of a father to to the killers he studied than he was to her.
 She ends up copycatting a serial killer just to get her father's attention.